 In 2014, researchers who studied the effects of a diet rich in pulses on rats reported decreased levels of blood pressure and cholesterol.
 A total of 30 percent of the rats' diet comprised pulses, including beans, peas, lentils, and chickpeas.

 Lentils are very versatile.
 Many people use them as a vegetarian alternative to minced beef or to add bulk to salads, stews, and soups.
+A range of lentils is available for purchase online.

 12. Natural yogurt